HOPLAB-LBP/hoplab-wiki/docs/outreach.md

 - [Nerdland Festival](https://www.nerdlandfestival.be/nl/) is the biggest science festival in Flanders hosted by Lieven Scheire, to which you can participate with cool ideas.

 (It should be mentioned that all credits for this section go to Klara's former colleague [Simon Geirnaert](https://simongeirnaert.com/)!)

+**TODO** ideas Klara
+- Add info on the lab's social media, if that exists, and who manages it
+- Add info on where to find certain lab templates/logos (if they exist) e.g. for posters, presentations